Venezuela Travel Report

 Date visited: February 2015

-This postcard covers a trip from Brazil into the Gran Sabana (Great Savannah) region of Venezuela – also known as the Guianan Savannah.
+This report covers a side trip from Brazil into the Gran Sabana (Great Savannah) region of Venezuela – also known as the Guianan Savannah.

 Venezuela today is always in the news for the wrong reasons.
 The country is suffering after years of political and economic mismanagement under Chavez and now under his successor, Nicholas Maduro.